 In addition, Mr. Roberts has personally utilized the Home Performance with Energy Star® program for his home and promoted the program for BPI-certified contractors with an energy call center developed by CHI.

 CHI has committed that all of its projects will meet Energy Star® requirements.

 In 2001 CHI started a Career Services Division to provide skills training for homeless and low income workers in Westchester and Nassau Counties.
 Utilizing contracts from the New York State Department of Labor’s new Welfare to Work Initiative, CHI quickly became one of the state’s most successful computer training providers, with a student completion rate of more than 90%.

 Mr. Roberts is a ranked tennis player, ranked as high as #3 in the USTA Eastern Division for his age group in 2006.
 He is currently ranked #4 in his age group.

 Mr. Roberts is active in volunteer community efforts, serving as President of the Westchester Symphony Orchestra from 1996 to 1998 and is currently on the Board of Directors of the Supportive Housing Network of New York.
 Mr. Roberts is married to Barbara G. Roberts, a First Vice President and Senior Financial Advisor for Merrill Lynch.
-They have one son, Benjamin, who is 26.
+They have one son, Benjamin.